Documentation Index

 Authentication Flow

-- API Key: Each tenant has a unique API key
+The API uses a simple authentication flow:- API Key: Each tenant has a unique API key

 - Tenant Resolution: The API key determines which tenant the request belongs to